Deliver gate to plate transparency with our Food Supply Chain Mapping

 How can Food Supply Chain Mapping in the UK prevent Food Fraud?

-The quality and safety of products sold to consumers are a function of the raw materials and the food supply chain that have been responsible for delivering products to consumers.
+The quality and safety of products sold to consumers are a function of the raw materials and the food supply chain that has been responsible for delivering products to consumers.
 Failings anywhere in the chain can impact consumers.
 Food fraudsters can be active at any point within a supply chain and like most criminals they like to operate out of sight.

-Food supply chain mapping delivers enhanced transparency and visibility within a risk based approach to food supply chain management.
-Enhanced transparency enables the food industry to identify high risk parts of the supply chain and increase scrutiny of these high risk areas through risk mitigation methods such as audits and product testing.
+Food supply chain mapping delivers enhanced transparency and visibility within a risk-based approach to food supply chain management.
+Enhanced transparency enables the food industry to identify high-risk parts of the supply chain and increase scrutiny of these high-risk areas through risk mitigation methods such as audits and product testing.

 How have Food Supply Chains in the UK changed over time?

-Food supply chains have become more complex and global over the years to meet consumer demand for ever more interesting products and to meet the need for what were once seasonal products all year round.
+Food supply chains have become more complex and global over the years to meet consumer demand for ever more interesting and innovative products and to meet the need for what were once seasonal products all year round.
 In recent years there has been an increased focus on food security and developing resilient supply chains.
 An up to date food supply chain map enables food businesses to fully understand their supply chain.

 Straightforward Solutions with Qadex